suriya-it19/Face-Mask-Detection/README.md

 ## Alternate Ways :
-    1. Incase you need to use the pretrained models use the trained one in the, Trained Folder and start using in the cam file
+	1. Incase you need to use the pretrained models; The models we trained wit h150 epochs containg 5,000 Images, (link for the download -> https://drive.google.com/drive/folders/1bwKw0WMF1xUVBOkVJEN46KH1q86JSejj?usp=sharing) and start using in the cam file

 ## Face Recognition :
     Create Data of your Organization Workers or School Students or College Students, to train